misicnenad/cairo-book/src/ch16-02-00-composability-and-components.md

 ## Stacking Components for Maximum Composability

 The composability of components really shines when combining multiple of them together.
-Each adds its features onto the contract.
-You can rely on [Openzeppelin's][OpenZeppelin Cairo Contracts] implementation of components to quickly plug-in all the common functionalities you need a contract to have.
+Each component adds its features to the contract.
+You can rely on [OpenZeppelin's][OpenZeppelin Cairo Contracts] implementation of components to quickly plug in all the common functionalities you need a contract to have.

-Developers can focus on their core contract logic while relying on battle-tested and audited components for everything else.
+By relying on battle-tested and audited components, developers can focus on their core contract logic.

-Components can even [depend][component dependencies] on other components by restricting the `TContractstate` they're generic on to implement the trait of another component.
+Components can even [depend][component dependencies] on other components by restricting the `TContractState` they're generic on to implement the trait of another component.
 Before we dive into this mechanism, let's first look at [how components work under the hood][components inner working].

 [OpenZeppelin Cairo Contracts]: https://github.com/OpenZeppelin/cairo-contracts
 [component dependencies]: ./ch16-02-02-component-dependencies.md